BeameryHQ/ddd-ts/README.md

 #### Value Object

-Value objects can be used to house invariant rules for you custom data object.
+Value objects can (and _should_) be used to house invariant rules for you custom data object.
 For example, a value object which enforces timestamps to be created as strings with the [ISO 8601 standard](https://en.wikipedia.org/wiki/ISO_8601).

 ```ts
 // ./timestamp.ts